Danny024/Udacity-Robotics-Software-Engineer/P3/README.md

 ```bash
 sudo apt-get update && sudo apt-get upgrade -y
 ```
-2. Got an error when launching amcl.launch
+2. if you get an error when launching amcl.launch
 check the amcl.launch file that you have correctly mapped the topics to the correct published ones
 ```
 <remap to="scan" from="my_robot/laser/scan"/>